CodeMaster7000/CodeMaster7000/README.md

 <a href="https://git.io/typing-svg"><img src="https://readme-typing-svg.herokuapp.com?font=Fira+Code&pause=100&vCenter=true&width=435&lines=Keen+Python+and+JavaScript+developer;Full-stack+developer;3+years+of+programming+experience" alt="Typing SVG" /></a>

 - 🎇 On December 8th 2021, I started my Github journey.
 I had been coding for a short while before that, but it was the first time I had ever posted my code on the internet for the general public to see.
-- 🔭 I am currently working on Python, JavaScript and C Family projects to help beginner, intermediate, and early advanced programmers.
+- 🔭 I am currently working on Python and JavaScript projects to help intermediate, and early advanced programmers.
 - 🌱 I am currently researching ethical hacking.
 - 🤔 I am looking for help with blockchain technologies and OS development.
 - 💬 Ask me about APIs, Python, C++ or JavaScript.
 I might be able to help you.